aws-samples/sample-nih-genai-assistant/README.md

 ![Architecture Diagram](./documentation/Arch-01.png)

 # Account Setup
-Either an IAM user with AdministratorAccess and console access or an Identity Center user with the AdministratorAccess permission set should be created.
+The preferred set up is to create a new account in your Organization and add an Identity Center user to that account with the AdministratorAccess permission set.

 # Enable Bedrock in a Region
 1. Login to your AWS account that has the AdministratorAccess policy
-2. From AWS Console, navigate to Bedrock
+2. From AWS Console, navigate to Bedrock in us-east-1 or us-west-2
-3. Select "Enable Selected Models" and enable only the Anthropic models
+3. Select "Enable Selected Models" and enable the Anthropic models

    ![Bedrock Access](./documentation/BedrockAccess-1.png)